North Yorkshire: Rugby football

 The leading rugby union teams in the county include Wharfedale RUFC, Harrogate RUFC, but teams also include Middlesbrough RUFC and Acklam RUFC who play their league games in Regional 2 North, a corresponding league of the same level hosting teams from Teesside, County Durham and Northumberland.
-York City Knights, previously known as York F.C., are a rugby league team who play in the Rugby League Championships.
+The rugby league club, York RLFC, are represented by York Knights who play in the Rugby League Championships and York Valkyrie in the RFL Women's Super League.

 Racing

-North Yorkshire has multiple racecourses at: Catterick Bridge, Redcar, Ripon, Thirsk and York.
+North Yorkshire has multiple racecourses, at: Catterick Bridge, Redcar, Ripon, Thirsk and York.
 It also has one motor racing circuit, Croft Circuit; the circuit holds meetings of the British Touring Car Championship, British Superbike and Pickup Truck Racing race series and one Motorcycle Racing Circuit at Oliver's Mount, Scarborough.